bennieboj/BlishHud-Mounts/README.md

 - donate via https://ko-fi.com/bennieboj

 ### Q: Can I configure mouse buttons for keybinds?
-A: No, this is a limitation of BlishHUD atm, see [this issue](https://github.com/blish-hud/Blish-HUD/issues/611) for more information.
+A: Not directly, this is a limitation of BlishHUD atm, see [this issue](https://github.com/blish-hud/Blish-HUD/issues/611) for more information.
+The best way of using mouse buttons is to map the mouse buttons to keyboard keys (e.g.: PageDown) and then use these keyboard keys in-game.

 ## Releases